 Coming home to a well-designed condo makes it easier to unwind and relax.
 Whether you're living in a sprawling penthouse or you're working with limited space, it's important to find condo design ideas that make the most of your space.
 Maximizing natural light, revealing hidden storage, and finding the right furniture for condos will make your unit feel like the biggest in the building.

-Multi-Function Is the Name of the Game
+Multi-Function Furniture Is the Name of the Game

-Other multi-function items to consider include:
+Other multi-function pieces of furniture include:

 - Sleeper chairs: an ideal way to add a single bed to any room

 - Drop-leaf console tables: with the sides lifted, it's a dining table

 - Storage stools/ottomans: doubles as storage for blankets, toys, gaming system accessories, and more